StephenHogsten/TableTopSwap2/README.md

 - [ ] link client code to real API endpoints
   - [X] add all games to state
   - [X] add all trades to state
-    - [ ] everything below this needs testing
   - [X] adding new game
   - [X] fix clicking on gamecard
   - [X] add new trade